ibexa/documentation-developer/docs/infrastructure_and_maintenance/performance.md

 ### VM

-- Avoid shared filesystems for code (Docker for Mac/Win, VirtualBox/*, Vagrant, etc.), because they typically slow down the application 10x or more, compared to native Linux filesystem.
+- Avoid shared filesystems for code (for example, Docker for Mac/Win, VirtualBox/*, or Vagrant), because they typically slow down the application 10x or more, compared to native Linux filesystem.
 - VM in itself also adds 10-30% of overhead.
 However when it comes to production, for example, AWS vs barebones, it also comes down to cost and convenience factors.

 ### Web server